fherreralab/fherreralab.github.io/index.md

 title: Molecular Quantum Technology Group
 ---

+Welcome to our group page!

-We are a theory group in the Department of Physics at Universidad de Santiago de Chile.
-We are working on exciting problems at the interface between <span style="color: #002bac">chemical physics, quantum optics, materials science and quantum information</span>, using a variety of theoretical and computational tools.
+In the Herrera Lab, we develop theoretical concepts and computational tools to address on exciting and challenging problems at the interface between <strong>chemical physics, quantum optics, materials science and quantum information</strong>.
+Find out more about our current research in the links below.